SCLARO: A Dataset for Grounded Scenario-Level Scene Understanding and ScenarioCLIP for Benchmarking: Experiment Details

-For linear probing, we freeze all parameters of the pretrained backbone and train only a lightweight classification head attached to the frozen visual encoder.
-Depending on the evaluation task (action, object, or relation classification), we add a single linear layer of size $512 \rightarrow C$, where $C$ is the number of classes for that task.
+For linear probing, all backbone parameters are frozen and a single linear layer of size $512 \rightarrow C$ (where $C$ is the number of classes for the task) is trained for 6 epochs using AdamW~\cite{loshchilov2019decoupledweightdecayregularization} with learning rate $2\times 10^{-5}$ and cross-entropy loss over the SCLARO labels.

-The linear head is trained using a cross-entropy loss over the Action-Genome labels.
-We train the models for 6 epochs with the AdamW~\cite{loshchilov2019decoupledweightdecayregularization} optimizer and a learning rate of $2\times 10^{-5}$.

-\subsubsection{Object Detection}
+\subsection{Object Detection}

-For object detection, we use Faster R-CNN \cite{ren2016fasterrcnnrealtimeobject} with our pretrained encoders serving as backbones.
-As described in the main paper, PyramidCLIP \cite{gao2022pyramidcliphierarchicalfeaturealignment} uses a single unified visual encoder for both the RPN and RoI heads, whereas ScenarioCLIP employs separate encoders: the global visual encoder provides RPN features for proposal generation, and the object visual encoder supplies the RoI features for classification and regression.
+Object detection uses Faster R-CNN~\cite{ren2016fasterrcnnrealtimeobject} with our pretrained encoders as backbones.
+PyramidCLIP~\cite{gao2022pyramidcliphierarchicalfeaturealignment} uses a single unified visual encoder for both the RPN and RoI heads.
+ScenarioCLIP employs separate encoders: the global visual encoder provides RPN features for proposal generation, and the object visual encoder supplies RoI features for classification and regression.
 In all cases, backbone features are converted into multi-scale inputs via a lightweight convolutional pyramid followed by an FPN.

-The detector is trained for 10 epochs on the Action-Genome dataset using AdamW~\cite{loshchilov2019decoupledweightdecayregularization} with a backbone learning rate of $1\times 10^{-5}$, and larger learning rates for the FPN and detection heads.
-We apply a 5\% warm-up followed by cosine decay.
-The dataset’s pronounced long-tailed distribution (with $4812$ object classes) necessitates careful sampling.
-We therefore adopt an Instance-Aware Sampler \cite{yaman2023instanceawarerepeatfactorsampling}: for each image, we compute a rarity score based on both the number of images containing a class and the total instance count of that class.
-Sampling weights are assigned inversely to this joint frequency (with clipping), increasing exposure to tail-class images while preserving training stability.
-In addition, for categories with fewer than 50 training instances, we apply class-targeted Copy-Paste augmentation to further increase their occurrence during training.

-As is common for long-tailed object detection tasks, during inference we set the box score threshold to $10^{-4}$, apply NMS at 0.5, and allow up to 300 detections per image.
+The detector is trained for 10 epochs using AdamW~\cite{loshchilov2019decoupledweightdecayregularization} with a backbone learning rate of $1\times 10^{-5}$ and larger rates for the FPN and detection heads, with 5\% linear warm-up followed by cosine decay.
+To handle the pronounced long-tailed distribution (4,812 object classes), we adopt an Instance-Aware Sampler~\cite{yaman2023instanceawarerepeatfactorsampling} that assigns sampling weights inversely to per-class frequency, and apply class-targeted Copy-Paste augmentation for categories with fewer than 50 training instances.
+At inference, we set box score threshold $10^{-4}$, NMS at 0.5, and allow up to 300 detections per image.